 - Click the green Save button.

-You can enable password protection for the new admin link; that way, if it is accidentally shared, it will still be unusable without the password.
+Premium users can enable password protection for any shareable link; that way, if it is accidentally shared, it will still be unusable without the password.